 Refuge residents usually stay for approximately six months during which time TDAS aims to provide a lot of support ranging from peer-group domestic abuse education, such as the TDAS True Colours course, through to connecting you to local groups of interest and helping you access services such as schools, doctors and benefits.

 Our support consists of:

 Regular face to face support sessions

-Contacting, as required, other services such as solicitors, health services, drug and alcohol services
+Contacting and referring, as required, to other services such as solicitors, health services or drug and alcohol services

 Help with filling out any necessary forms

 Advocating with Social Services and other agencies